-Rivers are the lifelines of human civilization.
-They have been of great importance in the history of mankind, because ancient civilizations arose and flourished on the banks of mighty rivers part of the world.
-Rivers are the bedrock on which our civilisations are built.
-Apart from this rivers have also been important tourism source as people from far places especially to see their beauty and to know about their importance.
+longest river in Asia: Rivers are the lifelines of human civilization.
+They have been of great importance in the history of mankind because ancient civilizations arose and flourished on the banks of mighty rivers part of the world.
+Rivers are the bedrock on which our civilizations are built.
+Apart from these rivers have also been important tourism sources as people from far places especially to see their beauty and to know about their importance.
 Asia is also known for the best rivers it has and some of them are:

-- The Tarim: It is the longest inland river in China, and the second largest inland river in the world.
+- The Tarim: It is the longest inland river in China and the second-largest inland river in the world.
 The river is different from others because it flows mostly through a desert.
 Another unusual feature of this river is that like the other rivers its bed and banks keep changing as the river keeps changing its course.
-The Tarim River is a lifeline which safeguards the economy, nature, and the life of all ethnic groups in Tarim Basin.
+The Tarim River is a lifeline that safeguards the economy, nature, and the life of all ethnic groups in Tarim Basin.
 Therefore, it is crowned as ‘The River of Life‘, or ‘The Mother River’.